Updated 08/04/04

 Typically, when you try to access a site, your Internet Service Provider (ISP) receives the request and redirects you to your destination.

-But when you connect to a virtual private network, it reroutes your website traffic through a VPN server first, before sending it over to your destination.
+But when you connect to a virtual private network, it reroutes your website traffic through a virtual private network server first, before sending it over to your destination.

 In more explicit terms, this is what happens when you use a VPN, it changes your IP and masks your virtual location.